This post belongs to a parent post.

 Cyberbeing

-almost 16 years agoAll I'll say is a filtered image that looks nice on your monitor doesn't mean it won't look worse in print then an unfiltered image.
+about 16 years agoAll I'll say is a filtered image that looks nice on your monitor doesn't mean it won't look worse in print then an unfiltered image.
 When printing to the same dimensions or smaller then scan source an unfiltered or minimally filtered image may look sharper, more detailed, and overall better.
 If printing bigger then the source of your scan, you will want a cleaner image before printing.

 Yes, me wishing for the availability of large unprocessed scans to do the filtering myself and to my liking was my unrealistic half-joking point when I brought this subject up.